When do I apply?

 Securing a place on the programme guarantees payment of fees at Home/EU student rates, and a generous maintenance payment for each year of the three year PhD.
 Funding can vary between research institutes, but the MB/PhD programme provides a minimum of £18,000 stipend per year.

 Overseas students would be responsible for meeting the funding shortfall between Home/EU and Overseas student fee rates.
-To do this they could apply for scholarships (e.g. Gates Cambridge Scholarship or scholarships through the Cambridge Overseas Trust).
+To do this they could apply for scholarships (e.g. Gates Cambridge Scholarship or scholarships through the Cambridge Overseas Trust) or find their own funding if necessary.
 If scholarship applications were unsuccessful it would be highly unlikely that the Clinical School would be able to provide Overseas students with the necessary funding shortfall required.